chrisamador/unity-house/docs/features/authentication.md

 ## Overview

-Unity House uses Clerk for authentication, providing a secure and feature-rich authentication experience across web and mobile platforms.
+Unity House uses WorkOS for authentication, providing a secure and feature-rich authentication experience across web and mobile platforms.
 The authentication system integrates with Convex for backend authorization and user management.

 ## Features